sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Monitor:** The Monitor extension keeps track of your website’s SEO, optimization, uptime and statistics.
 * **Incognito:** The Incognito extension removes all front-end branding from The SEO Framework.
 * **Title Fix:** The Title Fix extension makes sure your title output is as configured.
 Even if your theme is doing it wrong.
-* **Honeypot:** The Honeypot extension catches comment spammers in four lightweight yet powerful ways.
+* **Honeypot:** The Honeypot extension catches comment spammers through four lightweight yet powerful ways.

 = Upcoming Extensions =